We use cookies.

 Here you will find further information and links to helpful resources.

-To help facilitate a smooth transition into the new services, Arden and GEM is providing a National Referral Support Service.
-We will hold the national waiting list on behalf of NHS England, NHS Wales and the new providers of Children and Young People’s Gender Incongruence Services.
+Arden and GEM's National Referral Support Service is holding the national waiting list on behalf of NHS England, NHS Wales and the new providers of Children and Young People’s Gender Incongruence Services.

-We will manage the national waiting list and transfer children and young people from the waiting list to the new services once they are established, in order of their original referral date.
+We will be transferring children and young people from the waiting list to the new services in order of their original referral date.

-We are not able to offer clinical advice as part of our service, so if you need help from a trained healthcare provider, please contact your GP or referrer in the first instance.
+We are not able to offer clinical advice as part of our service.
+If you need help from a trained healthcare provider, please contact your GP or referrer in the first instance.

 Contact us